Installing Starburst Enterprise in a Kubernetes cluster#

 Review the SEP release notes for new capabilities and breaking changes.

-Create a backup of your query logger database.
+Create a backup of your backend service database.
 Consult the documentation for the particular database that you use.

 Run Helm with the updated Helm chart version and with the updated YAML configuration files, as in the following example: